andreassolberg/uninett-bootstrap-theme/README.md

 DO NOT USE WITHOUT EXPLICIT PERMISSION FROM UNINETT AS.

-The Colfax fonts are licenced separately
+The Colfax fonts are required but not included in this repo, and are licenced separately